Spesandes/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: This script adds /action to the PATH
 3-paths: This script counts the number of directories in the PATH
 4-global_variables: This script lists environment variables
+5-local_variables: This script lists all local variables and environment variables, and functions